 What is clinical teaching?

-Professor Rickards has also referred to this concept of a new paradigm, and it’s a system that places the learning process of the student at the centre of operations.
+Professor Rickards also refers to this concept of ‘a new paradigm of teaching’.
+He says it’s a system that places the learning process of the student at the centre of operations.
 Teachers analyse the efficacy of their teaching by looking to the student for evidence.
 In any other clinical profession, the client is both the focus and the yard stick by which a practitioner’s success is measured.
 If the client does not benefit from the practitioner’s work, the practitioner must change their input.

 “A doctor will take a history, do an examination, do some tests, and come up with a hypothesis of what might be the cause.
-It might be one of two comparable causes, so there will be a treatment, but if the patient comes back a week later, and hasn’t improved, then we have to test something else”, was Professor Rickards’ example.
+It might be one of two comparable causes, so there will be a treatment, but if the patient comes back a week later, and hasn’t improved, then we have to test something else,” Professor Rickards’ explained.

 Clinical teachers ask: